Introduction

 Here is a live demo.

-Step three: enter the password
+Step 4: enter the password

 When prompted, enter the password we gave you.

-You will not see any character as you type the password: this is called blind typing and is a Linux safety feature.
+This is called blind typing and is a Linux safety feature.
 It can be unsettling at first not to get any feed-back while typing as it really looks like it is not working.
 Type slowly and make sure not to make typos.

 Footnotes